sagemath/trac_to_gh/Issue 3690.md

 # Issue 3690: trivial problems in the doc spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3690

 Original creator: tabbott